 There’s a lot of tools here!
 Let’s see how they can help.

 At the top of the page, you can see the same three charts as before (latency, error rate, and operation rate) for the operation you’re investigating, this time with the baseline time range highlighted in blue and the regression time range in yellow.
 You can move those boxes to change the range if you need to.
-Below those charts is the same Metrics accordion where you can view the machine metrics for this operation.

-Data for these tools are taken from an aggregation of spans generated by the operation during the two time periods chosen, and in some cases, also from spans generated by operations from this and other services that participated in the same request.
+Data for the RCA tools are taken from an aggregation of spans generated by the operation during the two time periods chosen, and in some cases, also from spans generated by operations from this and other services that participated in the same request.
 Lightsep’s algorithm for capturing that trace data ensures that a full spectrum of performance is collected from the Microsatellites.

 Use the Histogram to Determine the Breadth of the Latency